kaydenwilliams/superstore-sales-analysis/README.md

 Sample Superstore: 9,994 US retail orders across 3 product categories and 4 regions. https://www.kaggle.com/datasets/vivek468/superstore-dataset-final

+## Business Questions (Project 1)
+- Which product categories drive the most revenue and profit — and why is there a gap between the two?
+- How does discounting impact profit margins across different product categories?
+- Which US regions are the most and least profitable and what is driving the difference?

+## Business Questions (Project 2)
+- Which specific states are operating at a net loss despite strong revenue?
+- Which sub-categories are the hidden profit killers within each category?
+- What is the running sales trend year over year from 2014 to 2017?

+## SQL Concepts Demonstrated
+GROUP BY aggregations, HAVING clauses, CASE WHEN statements, window functions (RANK, running totals), subqueries, multi-table joins

 ## Key Findings
 - Orders with 0% discount generated 29.5% profit margin vs -77.4% for orders
   with 40%+ discounts — a 107 percentage point swing